metral/pulumihome/Weekly-release-process.md

 The process of updating customer PPCs [is documented here](https://github.com/pulumi/home/wiki/Updating-PPCs).
 (Once we've worked out all the kinks and have enough testing, we can add this as an automatic step.)

 Once all Customer PPCs have been updated, the release is complete.

+## Rolling back releases

+If a critical bug is deployed to one of our environments, our current best response is to push *new* code to fix it -- which might mean fixing the bug, or might mean reverting the commit with the bug or the merge commit that brought the bug in.

+We know we need a [much better story](https://github.com/pulumi/pulumi-service/issues/538) here.

+## Appendix: The different kinds of Travis jobs

+Since we use Travis for deployments and verification, it's helpful to know the different kinds of jobs that can run on Travis and how they're triggered:

+- A `pull_request` job is created whenever a GitHub pull request is created or source branch is pushed to.
+We use `pull_request` jobs to check that the code builds and passes simple tests.

+- A `push` job is created whenever a Git branch is updated.
+We use `push` jobs to deploy from `master`, `staging`, and `production` and to run longer tests after deployment.

+- A `cron` job runs on a schedule, say `daily` or `weekly`.

+- An `api` job is triggered using the Travis API or CLI.
+We use Travis `api` jobs to perform specialized operations or long-running tests.
+For example, to update customer PPCs we may trigger a new `api` job to run a different set of Makefile targets than typical `push` jobs run.